dapphub/ENS-old/README.md

 ENS is the ultimate namereg contract.

 The system consists of a tree of nodes which each contain a key-value store.
-Nodes are built using a factory contract built into the system and all have the same structure.
 Users traverse the system using a contract which knows how to interpret values as subregistrars and when it is correct to do so.